 Marty’s drive and passion is prevalent in all aspects of his life and career.
-After passing the New York Bar Exam in early 2017 (now known as the UBE), he continues his efforts to give a voice to the wrongfully convicted by serving on numerous Boards and Committees.
-He currently holds positions as an Innocence Project Exoneree Advisory Group Board Member and CURE NY Advisory Member.
+After passing the Uniform Bar Exam he continued his efforts to give a voice to the wrongfully convicted by serving on numerous Boards and Committees.
+He was most recently an Innocence Project Exoneree Advisory Group Board Member and CURE NY Advisory Member.
 In addition, he is a registered NYS Exoneree and Nationally Recognized Speaker.

 From the time of his release, he has been a zealous and vocal advocate for those who have been wrongly convicted.
-He testified before the New York State Senate and New York State Assembly regarding wrongful convictions with the goal of making electronic recording of interviews and interrogations mandatory in New York State.
+He testified before the New York State Senate, New York State Assembly and the Maryland Senate regarding wrongful convictions with the goal of making electronic recording of interviews and interrogations mandatory in New York State.

 Marty regularly speaks at colleges, universities and high schools.
 He has lectured at the NYPD Training Academy and at former Suffolk County Police Commissioner Richard Dormer’s criminal justice college classes.
 He was the keynote speaker at the Nassau County Bar Association, the New York State Defenders Association and has spoken at Cardozo Law School, John Jay College of Criminal Justice, Nassau Community College, Touro Law School, Williams College and several others.

 Since his release, Marty has been featured on Oprah, 48 Hours, Discovery ID Network, American Justice with Bill Kurtis, ABC, WPIX, Channel 55, News 12, NBC, WBAI, WNYC, NY1 and more, in addition to countless online and print interviews.
-He currently holds a position with Metcalf & Metcalf, PC in Manhattan while he seeks admission in New York, New Jersey and the District of Columbia.
-Previously, he was employed at Quadrino Schwartz and Barket Marion Epstein & Kearon, Law Offices of Bruce Barket, in Garden City, NY.
+He currently holds a position with Metcalf & Metcalf, PC in Manhattan while he seeks admission in other jurisdictions.
+Previously, he was employed at Quadrino Schwartz, Barket Marion Epstein & Kearon, Law Offices of Bruce Barket and performed per diem work for a number of attorneys in New York.
 Additionally, he was appointed as a paralegal on a death eligible case in the Eastern District of New York.